fhamborg/Giveme5W/README.md

 ```

 ### Access via RESTful API
-Giveme5W provides a RESTful API to which you can send a news article.
+Giveme5W provides a RESTful API to which you can pass a news article.
 First, start the server script.
 ```
 $ python3 examples/server.py
 ```

 Starting up the server may take a few moments.
-Once the server is running, you can send `GET` and `POST` requests to `http://localhost:5000/extract`.
-You can send a single JSON object that needs to contain the text of an article, i.e., a field named
+Once the server is running, you can pass `GET` and `POST` requests to `http://localhost:5000/extract`.
+Simply pass a single JSON object that needs to contain the text of an article, i.e., a field named

 * `articletext` (the text of the article including or excluding the headline)

-Alternatively, you can also distinctively send the headline, lead paragraph, and the full text:
+Alternatively, you can also distinctively pass the headline, lead paragraph, and the full text:

 * `title`
 * `description` (the lead paragraph)